EnSpec/hytools/examples/separated_flexbrdf.md

 ### Export corrected images

-After the previous two steps for TOPO/BRDF model estimation, user can export correctd images with those precomputed coefficients.
+After the previous two steps for TOPO/BRDF model estimation, user can export corrected images with those precomputed coefficients.

 This script is a simplified version of the workflow for exporting images and masks ([run_single_process_export.py](../scripts/no_ray/run_single_process_export.py)).
 It requires "*path/to/the/configuration/json/file*" and the total number of flightlines in the group as inputs.
 It initiates multiple instances of the script [image_correct_export_image.py](../scripts/no_ray/image_correct_export_image.py)